FIRESTORM, FLYNN AND SARAH-JANE

 Flynn soared over gates and fences in their way.

 Dreading what her dad was facing from the firestorm they were racing,

 Sarah prayed, please God, don’t let him die today.

-Pinned beneath a fallen gum-tree, Sarah found her dad, but
+Pinned beneath a fallen gum-tree, Sarah found her dad, but could she

 lift it off him to escape what lay in store?

 Looking `round in desperation, Sarah searched for inspiration,

 through her years of outback training in bush-lore.